joostkremers/criticmarkup-emacs/README.md

 For comments and highlights, the choices are different: `d` to delete the comment or highlight (whereby the latter of course retains the highlighted text, but the comment and the markup are removed), or `s` to skip the comment or highlight.
 Again `q` quits and is essentially identical to `s`.

 You can interactively accept or reject all changes with `C-c * I` (that is a capital `i`).
 This will go through each change asking you what you want to do with it.
 Here, `s` skips the current change and moves on to the next one, while typing `q` leaves the current change alone and quits the accept/reject session.

-## Font lock ##

-`cm-mode` also adds the markup tags defined by CriticMarkup to `font-lock-keywords` and provides customisable faces to highlight them.
-The customisation group is called `criticmarkup-faces`.
-Note that `cm-mode` also makes the markup tags read-only so that you cannot inadvertently modify them.

-You may notice that changes that span multiple lines are not highlighted.
-The reason for this is that multiline font lock in Emacs is not straightforward.
-There are ways to deal with this, but since `cm-mode` is a minor mode, it could interfere with the major mode's font locking mechanism if it did that.
-Besides, one is advised not to include newlines inside CriticMarkup tags anyway.

-To mitigate this problem, you can use soft wrap (with `visual-line-mode`).
-Since each paragraph is then essentially a single line, font lock works even across multiple (visual) lines.

 ## Disclaimer ##